matrix87 2 months ago

 And again, if the bias comes from people's tone then the interview can be conducted over text.
 Or have a transcript of the interview that is used by the hiring committee, to ensure that a "high confidence and authoritative tone" doesn't introduce bias.
 Bias can be eliminated.
 And if the disparity remains the same, the disparity is not due to bias.

-• kiitos 2 hours ago
+• kiitos 2 months ago

 You continue to focus very narrowly on the specific details of the hiring process.
 I'm trying to make points about higher-level stuff, related to the intent and scope of DEI-type initiatives.
 From these few comments, I gather that you're not really interested in talking about any of those higher-level things, so I'll stop trying to explain them.